MultiSafepay/docs/content/payments/methods/pay-later/afterpay/_index.md

 - [X-Cart](/x-cart/)
 {{< /details >}}

-{{< details title="Gift cards with pay later methods" >}}
+{{< details title="Gift cards" >}}

-When paying with a gift card and a [pay later method](/payments/methods/pay-later/), customers must enter the gift card details **before** placing their order, i.e. on your checkout page.
+When paying with a gift card and AfterPay, customers must enter the gift card details **before** placing their order, i.e. on your checkout page.

-This is because pay later methods collect and require precise order specifications.
+This is because AfterPay collects and require precise order specifications.
 Our platform would interpret the gift card as a discount and generate incorrect order information, e.g. tax calculations.

 You are solely responsible for this in your integration.